rust-dev-tools/strings.rs/README.md

-# Utility string data structures
+# Utility string data structures for Rust

 Currently contains (more welcome):